Shelob9/meadow-foam/meadow.md

 ## Main Features For v1

+A "~" indicates a "must have" in the [ShapeUp](https://basecamp.com/shapeup) methodology

 - ~ Clippings: Link sharing with support for native share api.
 - Leaves: Private written notes with embeded clippings.
   - Probably not needed.